Diuretic and Gout

 Diuretics are commonly known as water pills because their purpose is to cause the body to excrete more water by causing your kidneys to put more sodium in the urine.
 The sodium brings water from the blood with it, resulting in more water being excreted from the body.
 With less fluid flowing through your blood vessels, there is less pressure on the walls of the arteries.
 This is why diuretics are commonly prescribed for individuals with hypertension (high blood pressure), though they may also be used in patients with heart failure, certain kidney disorders such as kidney stones, osteoporosis, or tissue swelling (edema).
 (2)

-Because your kidneys are responsible for excreting the proper amount of uric acid, and because diuretics directly target kidney function, these medications can have a negative effect on blood uric acid levels.
-For sufferers of gout who already have hyperuricemia, the further elevation of uric acid in the blood that can be caused by diuretics is likely to trigger more acute flare ups and make treatment of this already chronic condition more difficult.
+Because your kidneys are responsible for excreting the proper amount of uric acid, and because diuretics directly target kidney function, these medications can hurt blood uric acid levels.
+For sufferers of gout who already have hyperuricemia, the further elevation of uric acid in the blood that can be caused by diuretics is likely to trigger more acute flare-ups and make treatment of this already chronic condition more difficult.
 In addition to triggering gout attacks, more blood uric acid also makes a person more susceptible to kidney stones because the uric acid can build up in the kidneys in higher concentrations.
 (3)

 If you already have gout, diuretics should be avoided for the now obvious reasons listed above.
 The good news is that if you also have high blood pressure, some of the same natural measures that you can take to help with hypertension are also recommended to help patients with gout.
 These include: eating a healthy diet with an emphasis on vegetables, fruits, and whole grains; drinking little to no alcohol, and maintaining a healthy body weight.
 This helps you kill two birds with one (non-kidney) stone!